root-project/root/README/ReleaseNotes/v626/index.md

 ## Tutorials

+- The tutorial games.C was not working properly

+- Improve tutorial ErrorIntegral.C

+- Schrödinger's Hydrogen Atom example.

+- Tutorial demonstrating how the changing of the range can zoom into the histogram.

+- Tutorial demonstrating how a Histogram can be read from a ROOT File.

+- histMax.C: a tutorial demoing how the hist->GetMaximumBin() can be used.

 ## Class Reference Guide

 - Images for ROOT7 tutorials can be generated, in json format, using the directive using `\macro_image (json)` in the macro header.

+- Clarify THStack drawing options.

+- Add missing documentation to TH1 functions.

+- Restructure the the math reference guide.

+- Make the web gui documentation visible in the reference guide

+- Make clear THtml is legacy code.
+Add deprecated flag on PROOF and TGeoTrack.

+- Improve many classes documentation: TContext, TTreePlayer, THistPainter, TGraph, TSelector, integrator, GUI, TH1, TH2, TH3, TColor classes ...

+- Make the TFile layout doc visible in Reference Guide.

+- Update the external links of the reference guide main page

+- Reformat TMVA mathcore Unuran Roostats documentation .

 ## Build, Configuration and Testing Infrastructure